Here's How Your Trade EOG Resources Inc. (EOG) Aggressively Right Now

 EOG’s Market Performance

-EOG stocks went up by 1.23% for the week, with a monthly jump of 3.12% and a quarterly performance of 18.44%, while its annual performance rate touched 78.68%.
-The volatility ratio for the week stands at 3.45% while the volatility levels for the past 30 days are set at 3.45% for EOG Resources Inc..
-The simple moving average for the period of the last 20 days is 0.36% for EOG stocks with a simple moving average of 11.55% for the last 200 days.
+EOG stocks went up by 8.07% for the week, with a monthly drop of -0.17% and a quarterly performance of 13.54%, while its annual performance rate touched 89.66%.
+The volatility ratio for the week stands at 3.43% while the volatility levels for the past 30 days are set at 3.48% for EOG Resources Inc..
+The simple moving average for the period of the last 20 days is 5.79% for EOG stocks with a simple moving average of 16.93% for the last 200 days.

 Analysts’ Opinion of EOG